anshadabdulla/intrasync-frontend/README.md

 ## 🤝 Contributing

 This is a **private, internal project**.
-If you're a team member contributing to this platform:
+If you're a team member contributing:

--   Follow the existing code style and folder structure
+-   Follow existing code style and naming conventions
--   Create a feature branch for your updates
+-   Use feature branches for development
+-   Write clean, documented code
--   Submit a clear and descriptive pull request
+-   Submit pull requests with a clear description and testing steps

 ---

 ## 📜 License

-This project is **for internal use only** and is **not open-source**.
+This project is **not open-source** and is intended for internal use only.
 All rights reserved by the organization.